 It is easy to lose connection to inner peace and wisdom by getting caught up in the drama of any storm or adversity.

-The incessant focus on what’s going wrong (or what can go wrong) keeps the body in a state of chronic emergency response and puts the sympathetic nervous system into overdrive.
-This is not healthy in an ongoing manner for anyone or anything!
+The incessant focus on what’s going wrong (or what can go wrong) keeps the body in an unhealthy level of chronic emergency stress response.

-Turns out that much of our angst is caused by us and not by what all is happening around us.
-Once a threat comes to our awareness, we tend to hyperfocus on it resulting in our bodies producing chemicals to have us ready to respond at a survival level, even if things aren’t life-threatening at the moment.
+Turns out that much of our angst is caused by us and not by what is happening around us.
+Once a threat comes to our awareness, we tend to hyperfocus on it resulting in our bodies producing chemicals to have us ready to respond at a survival level, even when things aren’t immediately life-threatening.

-But there are a number of things you can do to calm this over-reactivity of your nervous system and return you to a natural physiological state of inner peace — even in the midst of adversity and its aftermath.
+But there are a number of things you can do to calm this over-reactivity of your nervous system and return yourself to a calmer physiological.
+You can find inner peace — even in the midst of adversity and its aftermath.

 - Calm The Breath.
 The first thing to do is to slow down your breathing.
-Make your exhale longer than your inhale and gradually slow down your breath (it helps to be seated or lying down).
-This is much like how you might breathe if conserving your oxygen while swimming underwater, or blowing a balloon, or even blowing bubbles!
-The slower the sustained breath and the pauses in between (but not forced), the calmer you will feel.
-A type of yoga breathing called Ujjayi breath can also be helpful!
+Make your exhale longer than your inhale (it helps to be seated or lying down).
+This is much like how you might breathe if conserving your oxygen while swimming underwater, or blowing bubbles, or playing a wind instrument!
+The slower the sustained outbreath and the pauses in between breaths, the calmer you will feel.
+A type of yoga breathing called Ujjayi breath (aka Darth Vader breath) can also be helpful!

 - Stimulate your Parasympathetic Nervous System.
-This is the part of the nervous system that brings the chemicals that help you “rest and digest” and calm the heart rate and blood pressure.
+This is the part of the nervous system can help you slow your heart rate, calm your respirations, and lower your blood pressure.
 It is involved with the “relaxation response”.
-Some of it is done through light stimulation of the vagus nerve.
-Check out this article for how to calm your nerves in this way.
+Check out this excellent article for tips: http://bit.ly/FindingYourInnerPeace

 - Get Curious.
 Curiosity is not what killed the cat.
-Make friends with fear by allowing yourself to be nonjudgmentally and humbly curious to transform fear about what you think and feel that’s happening all around you.
+Make friends with fear by allowing yourself to be nonjudgmentally and humbly curious about what you think and feel about what’s happening all around you.
 This is like taking a step back and getting some space between yourself and the thing triggering you.

 - Exercise Compassion.
 Be generous with compassion to yourself and others.
 Assume the best of outcomes, even if the worst of predictions were to be accurate.
 This involves both what you DO and DON’T allow yourself to focus on!